ProfesseurFalken/Loto_Ai_Prediction/README.md

     Web Scraping: Scrapes historical lottery data from the web.
     Feature Engineering: Creates additional features from the raw lottery data to enhance model performance.
     LSTM Model: Uses an LSTM network to predict the next set of lottery numbers.
-    Bidirectional LSTM and Autoencoder: Includes definitions for more complex models.
     Model Checkpointing: Saves the best model during training.
     Prediction: Outputs predicted lottery numbers.